pierregermain/MyDrupal/d8/bam/readme.markdown

 We need two methods: setString and getString in our `BlindD8NotableEvent.php` class.
 We update the code to use that class.

+## Overriding Services

+You can find examples searching for `extends ServiceProviderBase`

+Example: `44-override-service`
+path: '/blindd8tag'

+`DefaultService2.php` overrides `DefaultService.php`

+The overriding is done in the `BlindD8ServiceProvider`

 ---